 Focus on the Family sign vandalized, police say

 Nov.
-24—A sign on the property of Focus on the Family in Colorado Springs was vandalized Thursday, police confirmed.
+25—A sign on the property of Focus on the Family in Colorado Springs was vandalized Thursday, police confirmed.

 "We went out there to investigate if there was a crime that took place," police Sgt.
 Jason Ledbetter said of the overnight incident.
 "There is no suspect information at this time."